pam_mkpolohomedir¶

 - Parameters

--The PAM session information given by PAM
+pamh-The PAM session information given by PAM

--Several control flags
+flags-Several control flags

--The number of arguments passed to the module in the configuration files
+argc-The number of arguments passed to the module in the configuration files

--The arguments passed to the module
+argv-The arguments passed to the module

 -

-PAM_EXTERN int pam_sm_close_session(pam_handle_t * pamh, int flags, int argc, const char ** argv)
+PAM_EXTERN int pam_sm_close_session(pam_handle_t * pamh, int flags, int argc, const char ** argv) Closes the session.
+This is the exit point

 - Parameters

--The PAM session information
+pamh-The PAM session information

--Some control flags
+flags-Some control flags

--The number of arguments passed
+argc-The number of arguments passed

--The arguments
+argv-The arguments